MyNameIsNeXTSTEP/NextStepBlog/docs/Programming/Decorators and composition.md

 According to [wikipedia](https://en.wikipedia.org/wiki/Decorator_pattern)  the decorator pattern is some sort of an object wrapper around original (target) object, that expands somehow its **behavior**.
 In programming its the most widely, i believe, and frequently used design pattern, in OOP specifically.

+*Important note*
+A decorator should always implement the original interface and be treated as the original decoratee (what is decorated) to the client usgin it.
+So the can not be no extra methods, behavior or overriding existent.

 ## Details

 Lets make a claim, why its good and what are the benefits: